 In the West Dorset countryside, there’s an idyllic retreat for city dwellers seeking respite: Outbuildings Dorset.
 This family-run farm’otel is part luxe hotel, part working farm, and part wellness and activity hub.
 It’s 360-degree R&R that feels a world away, but in actual fact is just a 2.5-hour train journey from London Waterloo to Crewkerne.
 Tip: book ahead of time on South Western Railway for the best prices.
 From Crewkerne, you’ll take a short cab ride to Outbuildings.
 The family has been here for yonks, and the community is tight.
 Your driver knows them well.
-We visited the countryside getaway on a chilly spring weekend to unplug and immerse ourselves in the woods.
+We visited the countryside getaway on a chilly winter weekend to unplug and immerse ourselves in the woods.

 Owned and operated by the Whitehead family, every part of the Outbuildings Dorset experience is steeped with personality.
 The family lives in the main farmhouse, along with their two dogs, so the property is like an extension of their home.
 Their warmth is radiant throughout.
 The many acres of land means guests can hide out in their rooms without encountering one another, as they would at a secluded villa.
 But when they’re ready to surface, the family and their inviting social spaces are ready to re-welcome.